Service refactoring: Rationale

 It is natural for a service to undergo changes for various reasons.
 The change could be required because the underlying implementation e.g. databases, legacy systems, etc. needs to be upgraded or simply because the original service logic was not making efficient use of memory.
 In other cases, the change could be initiated by the service consumers themselves.
 For example, with limited concurrent usage, the service performs as stated in its SLA, however, with an increase in its concurrent usage, the service is unable to fulfill its SLA, consequently the service needs to respond to the increasing performance demands from its service consumers.

-This situation needs to be dealt with in a manner so that the service is upgraded without affecting its consumers that have already formed dependencies on the service.
+This situation needs to be addressed in a way that upgrades the service without disrupting consumers who have already become dependent on it.
 Although one could argue that responding to any of the aforementioned requirements should not be problematic as long as the service honors its contract.
 However, we are concerned with both the outcome from the execution of service capabilities and also with the behavior and reliability of the service.
-The Service Refactoring design pattern provides a strategy that strives to ensure a service can evolve without negatively affecting its consumers.
+The Service Refactoring design pattern provides a strategy aimed at ensuring that a service can evolve without negatively affecting its consumers.

 Usage

 The application of this design pattern advocates the use of traditional software refactoring techniques.
-The focus is on refactoring the service in smaller steps so that the impact of each step is small enough to the reversed in case such a change negatively affects the service consumers.
+The focus is on refactoring the service in smaller steps so that the impact of each step is minimal and can be easily reversed if it negatively affects the service consumers.
 Secondly, to ensure the service contract remains unaffected by changes in logic or implementation, the service contract must be decoupled as much as possible.
 This can be done by introducing a façade component between the service contract and the service logic.
 However, this is only possible if the service contract is physically decoupled from its implementation in the first place, which could be accomplished by the application of the Decoupled Contract design pattern.
 This could further be strengthened by the application of the Contract Centralization design pattern that advocates establishing the service’s contract as the only official entry point into the service.

 On the other hand, to insulate service logic from negative effects from changes in the service implementation, the Service Façade design pattern could be reapplied to introduce another façade component between the service implementation and the service logic.
 The application of the Service Abstraction principle can further help to reduce the possibilities of any detrimental effects caused by the application of this design pattern.